TugrulSTE/Career-Mode-Filter/README.md

-# Career Mode Filter
+# 🔹Career Mode Filter🔹

-Mobile Application for filtering players and see their information to utilize in career modes in football games.
+Mobile Application for filtering players and see their information to utilize in career modes in football games ⚽

-## Getting Started

 ### Features:
 - Searching and filtering players according to their overalls, potentials, values, ages and positions.